medic/cht-docs/content/en/core/guides/android/branding.md

            ANDROID_KEY_PASSWORD: ${{ secrets.ANDROID_KEY_PASSWORD_NEW_BRAND }}
    ```

-   The variables in the `env` sections point to a keystore and the passwords to unlock the keystore that will be generated in the following steps, but it's important to follow the name convention, in the example all the variables that are configured in Github Actions end with the suffix `_NEW_BRAND`, these variables need to be added in the cht-android repo settings by a manager of Medic.
+   The variables in the `env` sections point to a keystore and the passwords to unlock the keystore that will be generated in the following steps, but it's important to follow the name convention, in the example all the variables that are configured in Github Actions end with the suffix `_NEW_BRAND`, these variables need to be added in the CHT-Android repository settings by a manager of Medic.

 ### 3. Generate a new keystore